-Anyone visiting our building is still required to wear a face mask, to use hand sanitiser, to maintain an appropriate degree of social distancing and to follow the precautions agreed by the PCC and set out in the Risk Assessment.
+Anyone visiting our building is still requested to wear a face mask, to use hand sanitiser and to maintain an appropriate degree of social distancing.

-We are required to keep a record of everyone who attends our church for 21 days in case we need to refer people on for contact tracing.
-If you are visiting our church for the first time you will be asked to provide contact details.
-Full details of our precautions are set out below with a letter from our Vicar, the Revd.
-Neil Coleman, a plan of the one-way system of moving around our building and a Risk Assessment agreed by our PCC.
+We will continue to keep a voluntary record of everyone who attends our church for 21 days in case we need to refer people on for contact tracing.
+If you are visiting our church for the first time you will be asked to provide contact details, though this is no longer a legal requirement.

 The Healing on the Streets team from Churches Together in the Crays have cancelled their monthly sessions in Cotmandene Crescent until further notice, but will resume again as soon as government guidance permits.